Want the perfect workout program?Take Quiz

 Meh.
 While there is better evidence for BCAA than glutamine, it's still not nearly as straightforward as you'd think.
 Again, the problem is that companies will take a study that shows what they want and just use that while neglecting all the other studies that show the contrary.
 Or, they may completely leave out important information that totally alters the perception of the outcome.

 For example, a huge review just published in 2021 specifically looked at all the literature on BCAA supplementation for strength and hypertrophy.
 They concluded that, generally speaking, research does not show the efficacy of BCAA for the benefits claimed by supplement companies(5).
 In fact, they specifically mention this aspect; that marketing claims are at odds with research.
-However, they note that there are certain circumstances where BCAAs may be of benefit, such as in individuals consuming low calories or in the elderly population.
+However, they note that there are certain circumstances when taking BCAAs may be of benefit, such as in individuals consuming low calories or in the elderly population.

 However, another meta-analysis from 2019 concluded that, in fact, BCAAs might be able to improve performance as they "led to a favorable effect on fatigue substances, energy metabolites, and muscle soreness substances"(6).
 And yet another from 2019 showed that BCAA can help reduce DOMS, yet this is when compared to a placebo(7).

 The bottom line is that BCAA may be able to help, especially during times of caloric deficit or strenuous exercise (this does not mean a 45-minute session).
 However, if you are consuming enough protein, it likely won't help improve muscle hypertrophy or strength gains.
 If you are eating enough protein, the only situation where you might want to try BCAAs is during an extra-long or extra strenuous workout session.
+In this case, check out our post that covers the Best BCAA Supplements on the market.

 After looking at all of the information above, the answer to glutamine vs. BCAA should be relatively clear.
 While both are vital compounds for your body to function properly, only one of them might be effective as an exogenous supplement.
 And that would be your BCAAs.